It’s the perfect time of year to make this easy DIY Fall Burlap Wreath!

 Pinch the burlap together at the base and carefully twist a 3 – 4-inch piece of craft wire around it.

 Wrap the wire around the wire wreath frame and twist both ends together to secure the bow onto the frame.
 Cut the excess wire with wire cutters, or tuck them into the wreath as you go.
-If you make your wreath full enough no one will ever see the wires in back.
+If you make your wreath full enough no one will ever see the wires in the back.

 Since I had two different colors of burlap I crisscrossed them onto the frame.
 This helped to blend the colors together.

 I secured each loop of burlap onto the frame.
-I did not cut the burlap ribbon but would weave it back and forth across the wire frame.
+I did not cut the burlap ribbon but would weave it back and forth across the wireframe.
 This made the wreath more uniform and my burlap ribbon didn’t fray.

 Notice how the colors blend well?

-Repeatedly looping, twisting and blending the burlap ribbon until it covered the majority of the wire frame.
+Repeatedly looping, twisting and blending the burlap ribbon until it covered the majority of the wireframe.
 Now I wanted to add some other colors with the addition of colorful flowers.

 I started to make the bow by making two loops with the ribbon and securing them with another strand of craft wire.

-I kept looping the ribbon on each side while pinching in the center and securing with several twisted wires to keep everything in place.
+I kept looping the ribbon on each side while pinching in the center and securing it with several twisted wires to keep everything in place.

 To finish the bow, I took one end of the ribbon and folded it over the center to cover the wires.
 I then brought the end of the ribbon through the newly formed loop in the center, (like tying), and left the remaining ribbon to hang at the bottom of the bow.

 Once the bow was finished I attached it to the wreath and secured it with a longer piece of wire.
 I ‘fluffed’ the ribbon to make it fuller.
-This ribbon also had the tiny wire on the edges so it made it easy to form and maneuver into place.
+This ribbon also had tiny wire on the edges so it made it easy to form and maneuver into place.

 Since this wreath is rather large I worked on it over the course of three days.
 It would be easy to make it smaller simply by using a smaller wire wreath frame.
 I used an 18″ round green wire wreath frame.